 This month's Harvest of the Month is Brassicas.
 "Brassica" is a genus, or a group of closely related plants, in the mustard family.
-There are over 3,700 species in the brassica family, ranging from cauliflower to kohlrabi.
+There are over 3,700 species in the brassica family, ranging from cauliflowerto kohlrabi.

-Several of these vegetables were derived from the same ancestor, wild mustard or Brassica oleracea, and were cultivated, or bred, for different parts of the plant.
-This includes: broccoli (cultivated for big flower buds and stems), cabbage (cultivated for terminal leaf buds), cauliflower (for branched stems), kale (for leaves), Brussels sprouts (for lateral leaf buds), kohlrabi (for enlarged bulb-like stems), and others.
-Many of the Brassicas that we enjoy as food today either originated in northwest Europe or the Mediterranean, but over the past 2,000 years, Brassicas were
+Several of these vegetables were derived from the same ancestor, wild mustard, or Brassica oleracea, and were cultivated, or bred, for different parts of the plant.
+This includes broccoli (cultivated for big flower buds and stems), cabbage (cultivated for terminal leaf buds), cauliflower (for branched stems), kale (forleaves), Brussels sprouts (for lateral leaf buds), kohlrabi (for enlarged bulb-like stems), and others.
+Many of the Brassicas thatwe enjoy as food today either originated in northwest Europe orthe